MonashBioinformaticsPlatform/SNAP-TB/README.md

         - `common_parameters.xlsx`
         - `console.xlsx`
     - Would be useful to change these to be `tsv`/`csv`/"flat file" format so it is easier to configure from the command line.
+        - Otherwise generating excel spreadsheets is also possible for unit testing.
+        - Should add to spreadsheet a parameter to set the seed.
+    - `console.xlsx`
+        - n_runs - Number of runs per scenario per simulation
+        - n_years - Length of the simulation in years
+        - duration_burning_demo - Number of years before introducing TB to the population
+        - duration_burning_tb - Number of years after introducing TB before starting the full simulation

 ###  Pinning Down the Randomness